Reclaimed parquet flooring

 The tree thrives in moist conditions, most especially along the banks of rivers.
 It also has a reputation as a pioneering species, flourishing in high rainfall areas.
-A very tall, deciduous tree up to 60m high or 200ft with a trunk diameter of about 1.8m or 6ft which would be a tree of over 150 years old.
+A very tall, deciduous tree up to 200 ft (60 m) with a trunk diameter of about 6ft ( 1.8 m) which would be a tree of over 150 years old.
 Ekki has been a highly exploited timber and is now classified as vulnerable in Cameroon.

-The colour of the heart-wood is typically dark brown.
-It has dark reddish brown and purple-brown tones with a characteristic white or yellow flecked streaking.
-This looks incredibly like paint splashes.
+The colour of the heart-wood is typically dark brown, and the sapwood is a little paler.
+The overall colour is a dark reddish brown and purple-brown.
+Also with a characteristic white or yellow flecked streaking.
+This looks very like paint splashes.
 These are mineral deposits which are conspicuous against the dark colour of the wood.
-The sapwood is paler.